-According to the United States Department of Education regulations, all students applying for federal and/or state financial assistance must maintain satisfactory progress in his/her course of study to receive these funds.
-These standards stipulate, but are not limited to, attending your classes, maintaining acceptable grades, completing a sufficient number of credit hours per semester, and completing their program of study within a reasonable time frame.
+According to U.S. Department of Education regulations, all students applying for federal and/or state financial assistance must maintain Satisfactory Academic Progress (SAP) in his/her course of study to receive these funds.
+These standards require, but are not limited to, attending classes, maintaining acceptable grades, completing a sufficient number of credit hours per semester, and completing the program of study within the maximum amount of allowable credits.
 A student who does not meet these standards is not eligible to receive federal and/or state funded financial aid.
-All semesters of attendance are considered for satisfactory progress regardless of whether the student received aid.
-Adherence to the following standards will be necessary for continued financial aid eligibility.
+All semesters of attendance are considered for SAP, regardless of whether the student received financial aid during those terms.
+Adherence to the standards indicated in this document will be necessary for continued financial aid eligibility.

-A student must be making academic progress regardless of whether the student had previously received aid.
-Before aid is disbursed, a student’s progress will be evaluated according to policy guidelines.
-Any student who has not previously received financial aid may not be notified of his/her status until he/she has applied for financial aid.
+Before financial aid is disbursed, a student’s progress will be evaluated according to policy guidelines.
+For students new to FVCC, this includes any previous transfer coursework and transcripts.
+Any student who has not previously received financial aid may not have been notified of his/her status for aid eligibility until he/she has applied for financial aid.

 Satisfactory Academic Progress is determined by:

 Qualitative Measurement (GPA)

 The minimum cumulative grade point average (GPA) must be a 2.0 for all attempted hours.

 Students must complete attempted hours according to the following:

 - Minimum cumulative and term attempted/completed ratio of 67% (i.e., a student attempts 15 credits, he/she must complete a minimum of 11 credits in order to achieve a minimum ratio of 67%.)

 - Course grades of I, W, WI, U, NG, and F are considered attempted and not completed.